 Lipper’s specialty is in physics and engineering—not surprising given her background.
-So there are lots of experiments with electricity, magnetism, mechanics, matter, energy, light, sound, thermodynamics and much more.
-However, she also teaches chemistry (with experiments in both beginning and advanced chemistry), astronomy, earth science, and life science.
-While hands-on experiments are the mainstay of Lipper's programs, there’s much more to Supercharged Science.
+So there are many experiments with electricity, magnetism, mechanics, matter, energy, light, sound, thermodynamics and much more.
+Chemistry and life science are also covered with some experiments in both beginning and advanced chemistry included.
+While hands-on experiments are the mainstay of Supercharged Science, there’s much more to it.

-Supercharged Science offers the Online e-Science Curriculum and Learning Program with options to suit students in grades K through 12 plus optional “packages” that include all materials for those who would rather not search out all the resources themselves.
+Supercharged Science offers the online e-Science Curriculum with options to suit students in kindergarten through twelfth grade.
+There are optional packages that include all materials for those who would rather not search out all the experiment resources themselves.

 One thing that e-Science does better than almost everyone else is use hands-on activities to connect scientific concepts with practical applications in the real world.
 Experiments use mostly inexpensive, easy-to-find items.
 Once kids are excited by what they’ve built or experimented with, the course then introduces the academics.
 In this way, students have a deeper understanding of the material while enjoying it more than with traditional academic-focused approaches.
 Lipper explains that she has based this approach on how real scientists work in the real world.